exsitu-projects/WildOS/ReadMe.md

 	% npm install

 This will create a `node_modules` directory in the `WildOS/server` directory and install the node modules needed by WildOS there.
 (Make sure you are in the `server` directory).

+It is a good idea to add the `WildOS/tools/` directory to your PATH so that commands such as `wildos`, `walldo` and (on Mac OS X), `nw`, are directly accessible from the command line.
+The rest of this documentation assumes this has been done:

+	% cd WildOS/tools
+	% PATH=`pwd`:$PATH

 ### Configuring the installation ###
 This step is optional, but strongly recommended unless you have an alternative way of easily running commands on all the machines in your display cluster.